xaatu/omdb_api/README.md

 For the limited amount of time i've had to work on it, I was only really able to test it briefly on Iphone and Ipad simulators - but from what i've seen the Flutter widgets adapt well to different sized screens

+## Updates

 Next steps -

-Improve UI
+-Improve UI
-"Random Movie" button on Home screen
+-"Random Movie" button on Home screen
-Image Carousel on Home screen
+-Image Carousel on Home screen
-Movie Quote error messages
+-Movie Quote error messages
-Search Filtering
+-Search Filtering
-Additional screen for movie details
+-Additional screen for movie details
-Random movie quote button on main screen - linking to Movie Details page
+-Random movie quote button on main screen - linking to Movie Details page

+## Final Notes

 Finally, if some of the comments on my .dart files seem messy, I apologise but my plan is to improve upon this app and they give me pointers of what to research more into and brief descriptions of features.
 I have no doubt that as I become more adept programming in this new language, neater and more concise comments will follow.